f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     displaying mathematical formulae and SVG (Scalable Vector Graphics) for creating graphical elements outside of the new &lt;canvas&gt; element.
 However, MathML and
     SVG are somewhat specialist, and are so feature-packed they would need a book of their own, so I don&rsquo;t cover them here.<br/>
     </div>
-    <span>All these things (and more) are covered in detail starting in Chapter 22 .</span><br/>
+    <span>All these things (and more) are covered in detail starting in Chapter 22.</span><br/>
     <span>One of the little things I like about the HTML5 specification is that XHTML syntax is no longer required for self-closing elements.
 In the past, you could display a line break using the &lt;br&gt; element.
-Then, to ensure future compatibility with XHTML (the planned replacement for HTML that never happened), this was changed to &lt;br /&gt; , in which a closing / character was added (since all elements  were expected to include a closing tag featuring this character) .
+Then, to ensure future compatibility with XHTML (the planned replacement for HTML that never happened), this was changed to &lt;br /&gt; , in which a closing / character was added (since all elements  were expected to include a closing tag featuring this character).
 But now things have gone full circle, and you can use either version of these types of element.
 So, for the sake of brevity and fewer keystrokes, in this book I have reverted to the former style of &lt;br&gt; , &lt;hr&gt; , and so on.</span><br/>
     <a id="the-apache-web-server"></a>
     <h3>The Apache Web Server</h3>
     <span>In addition to PHP, MySQL, JavaScript, CSS, and HTML5, there&rsquo;s a sixth hero in the dynamic Web: the web server.
 In the case of this book, that means the Apache web server.
 We&rsquo;ve discussed a little of what a web server does during the HTTP server/ client exchange, but it does much more behind the scenes.</span><br/>